 Our Clients Ask Great Questions.
-Here is a Few of Their FAQ's Just For You.
+Here are a Few of Their FAQ's.

 A home inspection is an objective visual examination of the physical structure and systems of a home, from the roof to the foundation.
 Having a home inspected is like giving it a physical check-up.
 If problems or symptoms are apparent, the home inspector may recommend further evaluation.
 Home inspectors do not perform any destructive testing.
 Consumers should not expect their reports to include the condition of every nail, wire, or pipe in the home.
 Although we are thorough, we are primarily concerned with pointing out major concerns and safety-related items rather than cosmetic issues, which are considered readily apparent to the consumer.

 The purchase of a home is probably the most significant investment you will ever make.
 You should learn as much as you can about the condition of the property and the need for any major repairs before you buy, which can minimize unpleasant surprises and difficulties.
 Of course, a home inspection also points out the positive aspects of a home, as well as the maintenance necessary to keep it in good shape.
 After the inspection, you will have a much clearer understanding of the house you are about to purchase.
 If you are already a homeowner, a home inspection may be used to identify problems in the making and to learn preventive measures, which might avoid costly future repairs.
 If you are planning to sell your home, you may wish to have an inspection before placing your home on the market.
 It will give you a better understanding of conditions that may be discovered by the buyer's inspector.
 You will have an opportunity to make repairs that will put the house in better selling condition.